-If a user is pinned down by the robot, do not power on the robot joints of the robot may be damaged, but the safety and health of all personnel is more important.
+To free a user who is pinned by the robot, immediately cut power by pressing the emergency stop button.
+The EC66 can implement the function of forcing joint movement in the opposite direction in an emergency, pushing or pulling the robot arm forcefully to force the joint to move.
+In this case, the joints of the robot may be damaged, but the safety and health of all personnel is more important.
 If needed, seek medical attention.
 If the robot cannot be backdriven for whatever reason, the appropriate joint cover can be removed and the brake retaining solenoid pin can be released to allow the joint to spin freely.
 For more information on how to remove the joint covers and where to find the brake solenoid refer to the maintenance manual.